cypl/react-modal-classic/README.md

 ```

 ### 2- Open the modal with a function:
-Now, you can launch the modal everywhere in your app, directly from a function named openModal(), by setting the content of the modal as parameter.
+Now, you can launch the modal everywhere in your app, directly from a function named openModal(), by setting the content of the modal as a parameter.
 The openModal() function has to be imported from ModalContext, that you have previously set with the ModalProvider component.
 ```jsx
 import React, { useContext } from "react" import { ModalContext } from "react-modal-classic"